Biokovo: Geology

+Sports & recreation

 Professional road bicycle racing

 Sveti Jure has recently found itself included as a climb in professional road bicycle races.
 It was visited for the first time on the second stage of the 2017 Tour of Croatia.
 However, due to bad weather the race organisers decided to shorten the stage in accordance with the UCI Extreme weather protocol.
 The final route was shortened by 15,2 km, moving the finish line down to Vrata Biokova on an altitude of 820 meters.

 The stage was won by Croatian rider Kristijan Đurasek of the team UAE Team Emirates, outsprinting Jaime Rosón (Caja Rural–Seguros RGA) with eventual general classification winner Vincenzo Nibali (Bahrain-Merida) finishing third, three seconds down.